t3rn/cargo-contract/README.md

 ## License

 The entire code within this repository is licensed under the [GPLv3](LICENSE).
-Please [contact us](https://www.parity.io/contact/) if you have questions about the licensing of our products.
+Please [contact Parity](https://www.parity.io/contact/) if you have questions about the licensing of this product.